 Scratches Covered by Comprehensive Coverage

-• A shopping cart pushed by the wind collides with your car.
+- A shopping cart pushed by the wind colliding with your car

-Most likely you will have a deductible on your comprehensive coverage, and you must cover the amount of the deductible before insurance coverage kicks in.
+In most cases, you will have a deductible on your comprehensive coverage.
+You must cover the amount of the deductible before insurance coverage kicks in.
 Insurance will kick in and cover the cost of repairs over the amount of your deductible.

-A vandalized car insurance claim usually requires a police report.
+A car insurance claim for vandalism usually requires a police report.

 Scratches Covered by Collision Coverage